 Ingredients

-- 8 cups chicken stock pho stock or home made turkey stock
+- 12 cups chicken or turkey stock

 - 2 small cinnamon sticks